Mohammadjamiu/tahugo_updated/content/how-to-tech/difference-between-dev-dependency-and-dependency.md

 ---
-title: Difference Between Dev Dependency and Dependency?
+title: Difference Between Dev-Dependency and Dependency?
 slug: difference between dev dependency and dependency
 postdate: April 23, 2023
 description: The difference between a dependency and a devDependency is that